gconte88/customer-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Customer-App

+This is an example weather app made with ReactJS - Redux based on the Udemy course: https://www.udemy.com/react-js-redux-es6-completo-de-0-a-experto-espanol

 A simple CRUD app made in React with redux.